wbnns/meng/README.md

 ## Overview

 Meng is a Python application that analyzes the security and potential risks of Ethereum tokens using the GoPlus Token Security API and Rug Pull Detection API.
 It generates a detailed report in Markdown format and stores the analysis data in an SQLite database.
+The results should not be considered financial/investment advice and are for informational purposes only.
+Users should perform their own due diligence and [DYOR](https://hackmd.io/@wbnns/dyor-do-your-own-research).

 ## Features